w3c/csswg-drafts/scroll-animations-1/EXPLAINER.md

 #### CSS syntax

-We are introducing a new `@timeline` rule similar to the existing `@keyframes` rule.
+We are introducing a new `@scroll-timeline` rule similar to the existing `@keyframes` rule.
 This will allow scroll-linked animation to be specified in CSS.

 Here is an example to demonstrate this which fades the target as `#scroller` scroll from zero to